covcom/300CEM/Week_04_Simple_Views_and_Layouts/README.md

     ![many regions](https://material-design.storage.googleapis.com/publish/material_v_4/material_ext_publish/0Bx4BSt6jniD7NHNfYW03U28wYnM/layout_structure_regions_guidance4.png)

 - *Components*: Requirements were laid in Material Design for different UI components such as buttons or menus.
 Some of these requirements are very specific, e.g. button height need to be 36dp in a dialog.
 Some other requirements tend to be more general, e.g the rule that states don't use flat buttons in UIs where they would be difficult to see.
 - *Patterns*: Material Design has guidelines for different scenarios which is referred to as 'patterns'.
 For example, launch screens can be either placeholder UI or branded launch.
 Of course, you can implement anything you wish, but it'll be better if you go for one of these two for your apps.

 The above is a really brief 'abstract' of the Material Design documentation.
-The important things to remember is, if in doubt, check with the official documentation.
+The important things to remember is, if in doubt, check the official documentation.

 ### Activity lifecycle